apostrophecms/docs/docs/reference/api/authentication.md

 ### Response

 A successful response will return a session cookie via the `Set-Cookie` header, which should be automatically honored in the browser context.
-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.

 ### End session